akospaska/MyglsPluginLite/README.md

 - Standalone
 - Embded

-This product is an MVP, so it was obvius to choose the embded type of the application.
+This product is an MVP, so it was to choose the embedded type of the application.
-The shopify ecosystem provides couple of features, what makes the integration and the development experience "smooth".
+The shopify ecosystem provides a couple of features, what makes the integration and the development experience "smooth".
-There were couple of dificulties ofCourse, but relyed on the community, all of the questionable parts of the structure was answered.
+There were a couple of difficulties with ofCourse, but relying on the community, all of the questionable parts of the structure were answered.

 ## Code